-Students who wish to participate in ISU-SPIC must submit a CV and cover letter to Dr. Carrie Ball (carrie.ball@indstate.edu) no later than April 1 of the year preceding the desired internship placement.
+Students who wish to participate in ISU-SPIC must submit a CV and cover letter to Dr. Carrie Ball (carrie.ball@indstate.edu) no later than December 1 of the year preceding the desired internship placement for full consideration.
+Applications received by April 1 will be considered as available placements allow.
 The cover letter should include an explanation of why the student is seeking an internship through ISU-SPIC and their training goals for the internship experience.
-Students who are applying from outside the ISU Ph.D. in Guidance & Psychological Services, School Psychology or Psy.D. in School Psychology programs must also submit an official or unofficial graduate transcript, contact information for two professional references, and a letter of support from their training program DoT or designee, verifying that they have been approved by their program to apply for a pre-doctoral internship.
+Students who are applying from outside the ISU Psy.D. in School Psychology programs must also submit an official or unofficial graduate transcript, contact information for two professional references, and a letter of support from their training program DoT or designee, verifying that they have been approved by their program to apply for a pre-doctoral internship.